-The west coast is where it’s at for endless white sand beaches and grandiose high end hotels, and if you need a new outfit for dinner then hit the chic boutiques of Holetown’s Limegrove mall and get your fix of designer shopping.
-Get into the island spirit and cram on to a reggae bus, where you’ll be whisked from A to B to a soundtrack of juddering basslines, or hire a car and spend a more sedate afternoon exploring the east coast’s sleepy local villages and dramatic Atlantic coastline.
-Bajans and tourists alike head to the buzzing bars of the St. Lawrence Gap on the south of the island to party when the sun goes down, and the Friday night fish fry at Oistins is a veritable Barbados institution.
-Bustling Bridgetown, the capital, is also well worth a visit, home to colourful chattel houses, rum shops aplenty and some impressive colonial architecture, while the gently undulating island interior is dotted with plantation ruins that give up clues to Barbados’ fascinating history, as well as the natural wonders of the three mile long Harrison’s Cave.
+The west coast is where it’s at for endless white sand beaches and luxurious high-end hotels, and if you need a new outfit for dinner then hit the chic boutiques of Holetown’s Limegrove shopping mall.
+Jump on a local reggae bus to get into the island spirit, or hire a car and spend a more sedate afternoon exploring the east coast’s sleepy local villages and dramatic Atlantic coastline.
+Bajans and tourists alike head to the buzzing bars of St Lawrence Gap in the south of the island to party when the sun goes down, and the Friday night fish fry at Oistins is a veritable Barbados institution.
+The bustling capital, Bridgetown is also well worth a visit for shopping, the colourful local Cheapside market, rum shops and colonial architecture.

 Have a read of our latest blog to see why we cherish the beloved Barbados.